How do people make an ethical choice?

 Any purchase is a choice.
 Ultimately, we were able to create a map of the journey of this process from the insights gained from research participants.

-The process can be divided into 3 parts: morals/values, meta ethics, and applied ethics, before this linear process seems to turn into itself, returning to an observation state, where morals and values can be created and changed.
+This linear process can be divided into 3 parts: morals/values, meta ethics, and applied ethics.
+The process inevitably returns to an observation state, where our morals and values are created and changed.

 A focus group.